Gurbanguly Berdimuhamedow: Post-presidency and National Leader

 The People's Council of Turkmenistan (Halk Maslahaty) was restored in September 2020.
-While still serving as president Berdimuhamedow stood for election from Ahal Province and won a seat on 28 March 2021.
+While still serving as president, Berdimuhamedow stood for election from Ahal Province and won a seat on 28 March 2021.
 He was subsequently unanimously elected chairperson of the People's Council despite that being a violation of the constitution.

 On 21 January 2023, Berdimuhamedow's son, as president, reappointed Berdimuhamedow to the chairmanship of the reorganised People's Council (viz.).
 Via a separate "constitutional law" signed into effect 21 January 2023, President Serdar Berdimuhamedow also appointed his father "national leader" (Milli Lider) of Turkmenistan.
-This appointment accords the elder Berdimuhamedow the right to speak out on any matter of public interest, as well as immunity from prosecution (which immunity extends also to members of his family), personal protection by national security agencies, and financial support from the government.
+This appointment accords the elder Berdimuhamedow the right to speak out on any matter of public interest, as well as immunity from prosecution (also extending to members of his family), personal protection by national security agencies, and financial support from the government.
 New laws were quickly promulgated that named the new People's Council the "supreme organ of state authority" in Turkmenistan, making its chairman a supreme leader outranking the president.

 Berdimuhamedow visited Moscow in November 2022 at the invitation of the speaker of the Russian upper house, Valentina Matvienko.
 He subsequently made additional trips abroad and met with visiting foreign delegations.
 His first foreign visit as National Leader was to the United Arab Emirates in February 2023.